-Hence, here we bring some easy tips and effective strategy to cover the art and culture section of the IAS Prelims Exam.
+Hence, here we bring some easy tips and effective strategies to cover the art and culture section of the UPSC Prelims Exam.

 - Newspapers for current affairs